colingrover/QFCT-Analytical-System/README.md

 # QFCT Analytical System

+Sorry that the code is overcommented and underorganized - we were under the impression it would remain internal until quite late in the project.
+As such, we tried to make it legible but reach out if there's a part that isn't.

 Okay, since this isn't a proper report, here's a more straightforward description of how this thing works.

 ## Tachometer